Uruguay: Sports

-Soccer is the most popular sport in Uruguay.
+Association football (Spanish: fútbol) is the most popular sport in Uruguay.
 The first international match outside the British Isles was played between Uruguay and Argentina in Montevideo in July 1902.
-Soccer was introduced to Uruguay by English sailors and workers in the 19th century alongside rugby and cricket.
+Football was introduced to Uruguay by English sailors and workers in the 19th century alongside rugby and cricket.
 Uruguay won gold at the 1924 Paris Olympic Games and again in 1928 in Amsterdam.
 Its national football team has won the FIFA World Cup on two occasions.
-Uruguay won the inaugural tournament on home soil in 1930 and again in 1950, famously defeating home favorites Brazil in the final match.
+Uruguay won the inaugural tournament on home soil in 1930 and again in 1950, famously defeating home favourites Brazil in the final match.
 Uruguay has won the Copa América (an international tournament for South American nations and guests) 15 times, one less than Argentina, the last one in 2011.
 Uruguay has by far the smallest population of any country that has won a World Cup.
 Despite their early success, they missed three World Cups in four attempts from 1994 to 2006.
 Uruguay reached the semifinal for the first time in 40 years in the 2010 FIFA World Cup.
 Diego Forlán was presented with the Golden Ball award as the best player of the 2010 tournament.
-Uruguay exported 1,414 soccer players during the 2000s, almost as many players as Brazil and Argentina.
+Uruguay exported 1,414 football players during the 2000s, almost as many players as Brazil and Argentina.
 In 2010, the Uruguayan government enacted measures intended to retain players in the country.
-There are two Montevideo-based soccer clubs, Nacional and Peñarol; they have won three Intercontinental Cups each.
+There are two Montevideo-based football clubs, Nacional and Peñarol; they have won three Intercontinental Cups each.
 When the two clubs play each other, it is known as Uruguayan Clásico.
-In the rankings for June 2012, Uruguay was ranked the second best team in the world, according to the FIFA world rankings, their highest ever point in soccer history, falling short of the first spot to the Spain national soccer team.
+As of the latest FIFA Men's World Rankings released on July 2026, Uruguay is ranked 20th in the world.
+Their highest-ever FIFA ranking remains 2nd, achieved in June 2012, when they finished behind Spain.

 Another popular sport is basketball.
 Its national team qualified for the Basketball World Cup seven times, more often than other countries in South America, except Brazil and Argentina.
-Uruguay hosted the official Basketball World Cup for the 1967 FIBA World Championship and the official Americas Basketball Championship in 1988 and 1997, and is a host of the 2017 FIBA AmeriCup.
+Uruguay hosted the official Basketball World Cup for the 1967 FIBA World Championship and the official Americas Basketball Championship in 1988 and 1997, and was a host of the 2017 FIBA AmeriCup.